-Scene profile (): Select a scene profile that suits your surveillance scenario.
-A scene profile optimizes image settings, including color level, brightness, sharpness, contrast, and local contrast, for a specific environment or purpose. • Forensic: Suitable for surveillance purposes. • Indoor (): Suitable for indoor environments. • Outdoor (): Suitable for outdoor environments. • Vivid: Useful for demonstration purposes. • Traffic overview: Suitable for vehicle traffic monitoring.
+Scene profile \mathbf{U} : Select a scene profile that suits your surveillance scenario.
+A scene profile optimizes image settings, including color level, brightness, sharpness, contrast, and local contrast, for a specific environment or purpose.

+- Forensic: Suitable for surveillance purposes. - Indoor (U) : Suitable for indoor environments. - Outdoor 🛈 : Suitable for outdoor environments. - Vivid: Useful for demonstration purposes. - Traffic overview: Suitable for vehicle traffic monitoring.

 Saturation: Use the slider to adjust the color intensity.
 You can, for example, get a grayscale image.

 Contrast: Use the slider to adjust the difference between light and dark.
-Extensite the slider to adjust the difference between light and dark.